Tirthankara: Historicity and Hagiography

-The Historical Tirthankaras
+The Historical Tirthaṅkaras

 Academic and historical consensus broadly accepts Parshvanatha (c.
 8th century BCE) and Mahavira (c.
 6th century BCE) as historical figures.
-Parshvanatha, the 23rd tirthankara, is understood as a predecessor who preached the "fourfold restraint" (chaturyama dharma).
+Parshvanatha, the 23rd tirthaṅkara, is understood as a predecessor who preached the "fourfold restraint" (chaturyama dharma).
 Mahavira is seen as a reformer and the final systematizer of Jain thought, who re-established the Jain monastic and lay community based on Parshvanatha's teachings, notably adding celibacy as the fifth great vow.

 The Hagiographical Tradition

-The lives of the other 22 tirthankaras are considered to be part of a sacred, cosmological history operating within vast, non-historical timeframes.
+The lives of the other 22 tirthaṅkaras are considered to be part of a sacred, cosmological history operating within vast, non-historical timeframes.
 Texts such as the Kalpa Sutra detail their lives, which follow a formulaic pattern: birth into a royal family, a period of worldly life, renunciation of the world (diksha), a period of asceticism leading to omniscience (kevala jnana), and finally, final liberation (nirvana).

 The Rishabhanatha Debate

-Rishabhanatha (or Adinatha), the first tirthankara, holds a unique position.
+Rishabhanatha (or Adinatha), the first tirthaṅkara, holds a unique position.
 He is credited within the tradition as the founder of human civilization, teaching agriculture, law, and social order.
 While he is a hagiographical figure, some scholars have speculated on a pre-historical link.
 They point to the nude standing figures and the prominent "bull" motif found on seals from the Indus Valley Civilization (c.
 3300–1300 BCE) as possible, though unproven, evidence of a proto-Jain or proto-Rishabha cult.

-Theological Significance and Sectarian Views
+Theology and sectarian views

 Tīrthaṅkara-naam-karma

-Tirthankara images at Siddhachal Caves inside Gwalior Fort.
+Tirthaṅkara images at Siddhachal Caves inside Gwalior Fort.

 Jain texts propound that a special type of karma, the tīrthaṅkara nama-karma, raises a soul to the supreme status of a Tīrthaṅkara.
 The Tattvartha Sutra, a major Jain text, lists 16 observances that lead to the bandha (bondage) of this karma: